Database Migrations

 If a migration is adding a new constraint to an existing table, you need to consider very carefully what impact that could have on an existing system with real data.

 The preferred method to add a new unique constraint is by adding a new index to the database.
-This is because sqlite doesn't provide a way to alter columns that doesn't involve dropping the whole table and triggering any cascade triggers.
+This is because SQLite doesn't provide a way to alter columns that doesn't involve dropping the whole table and triggering any cascade triggers.